-<!-- Alternate content for devices without Flash -->
+<!-- Fallback content for devices without Flash -->

 <!-- End alternate content -->

-- Make sure to change the part that says "yourvideolocation.mov" to the actual video URL.
+- Make sure to change the parts that say "yourvideolocation.mov" to the actual video URL.
 An example video location would look something like:

 Important: To preserve the alternate content provided above for devices without Flash, you must edit without visual editor, and save the page from this mode for all changes.
 Otherwise, the visual editor will strip out content contained within the opening and closing <object> tags—a known issue.